Your Hospital Team at NNMC

 Your room is cleaned daily by a member of the housekeeping staff.
 If there is a housekeeping problem in your room, tell your nurse, and it will be taken care of as soon as possible.

-The information desk is located in the first floor lobby near the main entrance of the hospital.
+The information desk is located in the first floor lobby near the main entrance.

 During your stay you may be visited by other healthcare professionals, including technicians, technologists and therapists.
 In addition, the Northern Nevada Medical Center family includes many behind-the-scenes workers such as accountants, engineers, secretaries, food service workers and others who contribute greatly toward your well-being while you are here.